SyedUzai/Punch_tracker/README.md

 # PunchTrack

-**PunchTrack** is a compact, wrist-worn punch tracking device designed to measure and stream live motion data for real-time punch classification.
+**PunchTrack** is a compact, wrist-worn punch-tracking device designed to measure and stream live motion data for real-time punch classification.
 Built around the **ESP32-S3 Zero**, it utilizes the **LSM6DS3 IMU** for motion sensing and employs wireless UDP communication to transmit data to a computer for machine learning inference.

 ## 🔧 Hardware Components